pmonks/tools-licenses/README.md

 ## FAQ

+[//]: # (Comment: Every Question in this list has two spaces at the end THAT MUST NOT BE REMOVED!!)

 **Q.** How comprehensive is the license task?
 **A.** While it makes a pretty good effort to find license information included in the published artifacts for a project's dependencies, and [falls back](https://github.com/pmonks/tools-licenses/blob/data/fallbacks.edn) on manually verified information when necessary, this logic is no substitute for a forensic software license compliance service (such as [WhiteSource](https://www.whitesourcesoftware.com/), [fossa](https://fossa.com/), [SourceAuditor](https://sourceauditor.com/compliance/index.php/legal-and-compliance-professionals/) etc.).
 It is, however, substantially cheaper than those services.